Jan Keunen: Politics

 Keunen has been a member of the VVD since about 1990 and a member of the party's health care network since the early 2000s.
 Besides, he was the chair of VVD Nijmegen starting in 2014 and became chair of the organization VVD Rijk van Nijmegen when the former chapter merged with a few others in 2016.
 He remained its chair until January 2019, and he is still a board member of VVD Rijk van Nijmegen.
 During the 2019 Dutch Senate election, Keunen was placed fourteenth on the VVD's party list.
 He was not elected, as his party received 12 seats.
 Keunen was installed as senator on 26 October 2020 after Roel Wever had vacated his seat to accept the position of mayor of Heerlen.
 Avine Fokkens-Kelder was higher on the list, but she declined the position.
 Keunen simultaneously left the Health Council.
+He did not run for re-election in May 2023, and his term ended on 13 June.

+When the VVD was debating its stance against a proposed consumer fireworks ban in early 2025, Keunen presented a petition in support of such a ban signed by 450 members to member of parliament Ingrid Michon.